Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and

-Each of the two MWPC consists of three wire electrodes: two anodes and one cathode.
-The planes of the electrodes are parallel gold-plated tungsten wires with a diameter of 25~$\mu$m, the distance between the wires is 1 mm.
-The cathodes were a grid of the same wires.
-The size of the sensitive area of each MWPC was $140\times 140$ mm$^2$.
-The total efficiency of the detector (assembly of two MWPC), equal to $\sim$ 50\%, is determined by the solid angle of registration and the transparency of 3 anodes and 2 cathodes through which the fragment must fly before it is registered.
-Targets with the studied and reference isotope were placed on both sides relative to the assembly of MWPC parallel to the planes of the electrodes.
-The distances from each of the targets to the cathodes of two consecutive counters were equal to 6 mm and 37 mm.
-On the neutron beam, the assembly of the MWPC was oriented so that the axis of the neutron beam was perpendicular to the planes of the targets and electrodes of the MWPC.
-The maximum registration angle $\theta$ relative to the normal to the plane of the MWPC electrodes is $\theta_{max}\simeq 71^{\circ}$ ($\cos\theta > 0.325$).
+Each of the two \mbox{MWPCs} consists of three wire electrodes: two anodes and one cathode.
+The planes of the anodes D\underline{\phantom{0}}X and D\underline{\phantom{0}}Y are gold-plated tungsten wires with a diameter of 25~$\mu$m, parallel to axes X and Y, respectively.
+The distance between the wires is 1 mm and the anode-cathode gaps are 3.4 mm.
+The cathodes C are grids of the same wires.
+The size of the sensitive area of each \mbox{MWPC} was $140\times 140$ mm$^2$.
+The total efficiency of the detector (assembly of two \mbox{MWPCs}), equal to $\approx$ 45\%, is determined by the solid angle of registration and the transparency of 3 anodes and 2 cathodes through which the fragment must fly before it is registered.

+Targets with the studied and reference isotope were placed on both sides relative to the assembly of \mbox{MWPCs} parallel to the planes of the electrodes.
+The distances from each of the targets to the cathodes of two consecutive counters were equal to 6.8 mm and 37 mm.
+The maximum registration angle $\theta$ relative to the normal to the plane of the \mbox{MWPCs} electrodes was $\theta_{max}\simeq 71^{\circ}$ ($\cos\theta > 0.325$).

-Signals from 2 anodes and cathode of each MWPC, as well as a signal from the IC monitor and a signal from the START detector were fed through fast preamps to 8 inputs of signal shape digitizers (Acqiris DC-270, 8-bit resolution, sampling rate 500 MSamples/s).
-The signal shape digitizers were launched synchronously with each disposal of a proton beam onto a lead target using signals from the START detector, the acquisition time window for digitizing signals across all 8 inputs of the converter was 8~$\mu$s, which corresponds to incident neutron energy from 1 GeV down to $\sim$ 110 keV.
+Signals from 2 anodes and cathode of each \mbox{MWPC}, as well as a signal from the IC monitor and a signal from the START detector were fed through fast preamps to 8 inputs of signal shape digitizers (Acqiris DC-270, 8-bit resolution, sampling rate 500 MSamples/s).
+The signal shape digitizers were launched synchronously with each disposal of a proton beam onto a lead target using signals from the START detector, the acquisition time window for digitizing signals across all 8 inputs of the converter was 8~$\mu$s, which corresponds to incident neutron energy from 1 GeV down to $\approx$ 110 keV.
 Further, the signals were read into the computer and stored on the hard disk for operational control of the received information and subsequent off-line processing.